namboy94/toktokkie/README.md

 To specify the setting of the shows to download, modify [this python file](tok_tokkie/templates/anime-updater-config.py) to your liking and run it.

+Documentation for this feature can be found [here](doc/extra/anime-updater.md)

 ## Installation

 To install the program, either download the source and run